bobshafer/PITkit/Math.md

-# Participatory Interface Theory: A Fresh Introduction
+# Participatory Interface Theory: The Process Fractal Universe

 ## 0. Before We Begin: Checking Our Assumptions

 You've been told since grade school that the universe runs on laws.
 Gravity pulls.
 Light travels at *c*.
 Electrons orbit nuclei.
 These are *the way things are*.

 But here's the problem: **Nobody has ever found a law.**

 What we've found are *patterns*—regularities so reliable we call them laws and then forget we made that leap.
 We've never discovered the source code of the universe, opened up an electron and found "F=ma" stamped inside.
 We just notice: when we do X, Y happens.
 Repeatedly.
 Predictably.